Canadian troops heading to U.K. to train Ukrainian forces

 Officials have also said that between 100 and 200 Ukrainian troops are being killed every day and hundreds more wounded.

+Canadian troops had continued working with Ukrainian counterparts even after the previous training mission known as Operation Unifier was suspended, including teaching them how to use the four M777 howitzers that Canada donated earlier this year.

-Thursday's announcement represents a resumption of Canada's previous training mission in Ukraine, known as Operation Unifier, which also included 225 Canadian trainers.
+But while those were limited efforts, Thursday's announcement represented a full resumption of Operation Unifier, which also included 225 Canadian trainers.

-It follows British Prime Minister Boris Johnson first proposing in June that his country host a new training mission on its soil.
+It also follows British Prime Minister Boris Johnson first proposing in June that his country host a training mission on its soil.

+"When we paused our military training and capacity building operations in Ukraine under Operation Unifier in early February, I made a commitment to resume these operations whenever and wherever possible," Anand said.

+"Canada is committed to supporting Ukraine's short-, medium- and long-term defence needs.
+I am therefore announcing today that we are fulfilling our promise to resume large-scale training under Operation Unifier."

 The first 90 Canadian troops from CFB Edmonton are scheduled to leave for a military base in the southeastern part of Britain next week, according to Anand.